What Goes Into A Will?

 And there you have it!
 A completely valid, legally-binding Will.

-What should never go into a Will?
+What doesn't go in a Will?

-Jointly owned accounts, businesses, and properties
+• Jointly owned accounts, businesses, and properties

-Life insurance policies
+• Life insurance policies

-Gifts and money for pets
+Gifts to pets

 Funeral and burial wishes

+Whatever you do, do not leave the only copy of your funeral and burial wishes in your Will.
 It can sometimes take people days, or even weeks, to locate an original Will after someone dies.
 Meanwhile, most funerals in Canada happen within a few days of a person’s death.

 Final thought